Edetjen19/Article-Subject-Predictor/README.md

 This repository contains a machine-learning model that classifies articles into different subjects.
 The model uses article meta-data sourced from arXiv's condensed matter physics articles(http://www.arxiv.org/).
 The project leverages a variety of techniques, including TF-IDF for text feature extraction, date feature extraction, and Random Forest Classifier for model training.
 Experiment logging and tracking are handled using the Capital One open-source framework, Rubicon-ML.

-For ease of viewing, I have included the model.ipynb file in the markdown.
-If desired, this and all other files are included in this repo.
+For ease of viewing, I have included the model.ipynb file in the README here.
+If desired, this and all other files are available in this repo.

 ## Table of Contents